 Recycling is one of those practices that we think of when considering sustainable living.
-Many of us have growing concerns around climate change due to greenhouse gas emissions and the impact of our waste on the environment.
+Many of us have growing concerns about climate change due to greenhouse gas emissions and the impact of our waste on the environment.
 Recycling has become a part of many people’s everyday lives to do our bit, especially with almost ubiquitous access to recycling bins in various areas.
 So how does recycling help climate change?

-Although it’s not the holy grail of sustainable changes, recycling helps to reduce carbon emissions.
+Although it’s not the holy grail of sustainable change, recycling helps to reduce carbon emissions.
 Although you may be familiar with the recycling system, this article examines how exactly it helps the climate crisis.

 There are various views on how far recycling can take us.
 However, there’s no denying that it plays a key part in contributing to a circular economy.

-A study by Project Drawdown estimates that between 2020 and 2050, recycling can reduce carbon dioxide (CO2) emissions by 5.5 - 6.02 gigatons6.
+A study by Project Drawdown estimates that between 2020 and 2050, recycling can reduce carbon dioxide (CO2) emissions by 5.5 - 6.02 gigatons5.
 Since recycling converts waste into new products, there’s a key connection between recycling and waste.
 This connection helps to support the world’s sustainability endeavors as we embrace recycled materials.

 By choosing recycled items and supporting recycling, we can reduce energy consumption, direct emissions, and waste.
 Recycling reduces the collective need for virgin materials, which in turn translates to less use of fossil fuels for converting raw materials.

 When examining recycling and waste, there are also clear climate benefits.
 Instead of trashing our recyclable products, we can send them to recycling companies to reduce the trash in landfills.

 Due to the anaerobic decomposition in landfills, methane gas becomes released into the environment.
 Methane accounts for 25% of greenhouse gases worldwide.
-It is over 25 times more potent at trapping heat in the atmosphere compared with CO27.
-Reducing waste and enhancing recycling programs can help mitigate the damaging effects of the climate crisis.
+It is over 25 times more potent at trapping heat in the atmosphere compared with the carbon dioxide equivalent.
+Reducing waste and enhancing recycling programs can help mitigate the damaging effects of greenhouse gases and the climate crisis.